In continuation of my update on the benefits of soy

 However, this is an observational study, so can't establish cause, and the researchers cannot rule out the possibility that some of the observed risk may be due to other unmeasured factors.

 They conclude: "In this large prospective study conducted in Japan with a high rate of soy consumption, no significant association was found between intake of total soy products and all cause mortality.
-In contrast, a higher intake of fermented soy products (natto and miso) was associated with a lower risk of ."
+In contrast, a higher intake of fermented soy products (natto and miso) was associated with a lower risk of mortality."

 Increasing evidence has suggested that fermented soy products are associated with health benefits, write researchers in a linked editorial.
 Whether people eat those products depends on their food culture, they say, but some countries already include soy and fermented soy products in their dietary guidelines.